Examples of my work for Mixing can be found in the Audio Player at the bottom of the site.

 What is Mixing?

 The saying “You get what you pay for” is never truer when working with audio.
 Some people offer to charge very small amounts for mixing, but that will always be reflected in the quality produced.
-A complex mix can take many hours to complete, it is not uncommon for 15+ hours to be spent working on a single track.
-When someone is charging £50 to mix and master a full production rock song, you have to question how many hours they actually intend to spend working at it.
+A complex mix can take many hours to complete, it is not uncommon for 12+ hours to be spent working on a single track.
+When someone is charging very little to mix and master a full production rock song, you have to question how many hours they actually intend to spend working at it.
 The math says, not very long at all.
 Why would you want to invest all that time and effort in recording a project, only then not to invest in achieving the very best mix possible?

 I will craft a clear and powerful mix, which helps to tell the story of the song, and translates to the listener how you intended it to.
 My hybrid mixing set up combines the best of both the digital and analogue worlds to give me an easy to recall system, which has the vibe and musical sound of outboard hardware, but with all the benefits of working digitally.

 If you are looking for mixes with energy, punch, depth, rich lows, crystal clear highs, and a big dynamic sound, you can trust that your music will be in safe hands.
 I want it to sound great, you want it to sound great, so that’s exactly what I focus on.
-Every project is different and the time needed for Mixing will vary depending on many things, therefore all projects are quoted for individually.

 How to prepare tracks for Mixing?